vapor-community/example/README.md

 ## Requirements

-Swift 3.0 beta 2 is required (Xcode 8 beta 2 on macOS).
+Swift 3.0 preview 2 is required (Xcode 8 beta 2 on macOS).

 Works on Ubuntu, Docker, Heroku, macOS.